CodeSaviour/AstroTechnology/README.md

 For the time being, AstroTechnologies is currently giving for free our `PlayerMisc_V2` module that is working with `AstroServer`

+**AstroServer** currently has the ability to give other modules a bigger priority over other, simply create folder named "Priority" under the AstroServer, and place every module you want to initialize first there.

 AstroServer is an **open source** project and is being developed by **CodeSaviour#9999**.